simple-login/website/content/blog/10-ways-protect-privacy-online.md

 Let us know if you use any of these services and, if you do, **make sure to mention us on Twitter,** so we can join the discussion!

-If you found this article useful, feel free to follow our Substack newsletter where we share our articles and industry-related updates and tools.
+If you found this article useful, feel free to follow our [Substack Newsletter](https://simplelogin.substack.com/) where we share our articles and industry-related updates and tools.
 No spam - guaranteed.